Latine Heritage Month

 Día de los Muertos Ball

-Sponsored by Lambda Theta Alpha Latin Sorority, Inc.
+Sponsored by Lambda Theta Alpha Latin Sorority, Incorporated

 Academic and professional organizations, dance groups and groups for graduate students, fraternities and sororities, and more; plus, resources and external scholarships.
 Open the printable PDF in Google Drive.